Tracy Berno: Academic career

-Berno has a BA with honours in psychology from Vassar College, and an MA in psychology from the University of Canterbury.
+Berno has a AB with honours in psychology from Vassar College, and an MA in psychology from the University of Canterbury.
 She completed a PhD in psychology in 1995 and also has a postgraduate tertiary teaching certificate from the University of the South Pacific.
 Berno worked as Planning Director and a lecturer in tourism at Lincoln University, and in 1996 was awarded an Excellence in Teaching award.
 The citation noted Berno's skill in making the learning process of quantitative social science research methods enjoyable.
 Berno moved to Auckland University of Technology, rising to full professor in January 2022.
 She is also an adjunct professor at the University of the South Pacific.
 Her research centres on sustainable food systems, and a "food-lab approach" to socially and economically sustainable development.
 Berno founded Pacific Food Lab-Aotearoa (PFL-A), which is a partner organisation to Pacific Food Lab-New Caledonia.